bastientanesie/demo-doctrine-migration/README.md

 # demo-doctrine-migration
-A simple demo of the Doctrine Migration
+A simple demo of the [Doctrine Migration](https://github.com/doctrine/migrations).

 ## Installation